NadezhdaDoneva/JS-Advanced/README.md

 # JS-Advanced
-Here I am uploading some Javascript advanced exercises (from the SoftUni course JS Advanced)
+Here I am uploading some Javascript advanced exercises (from the SoftUni JS Advanced course)